-The proliferation of Boolean-valued analysis stems from the celebrated achievement of P. J. Cohen, who proved, in the early 1960s, that the negation of the continuum hypothesis, CH, is consistent with the axioms of Zermelo-Fraenkel set theory, ZFC.
-This result by P. J. Cohen, together with the consistency of CH with ZFC established earlier by K. Gödel, proves that CH is independent of the conventional axioms of ZFC.
+Proliferation of Boolean valued analysis stems from the celebrated achievement of P. J. Cohen who proved in the beginning of the 1960s that the negation of the continuum hypothesis, CH, is consistent with the axioms of Zermelo-Fraenkel set theory, ZFC.
+This result by P. J. Cohen, together with consistency of CH with ZFC established earlier by K. Gödel, proves that CH is independent of the conventional axioms of ZFC.

-The intention to obviate obstacles to mastering the technique and results by P. J. Cohen led D. Scott and R. Solovay to constructing the so-called Boolean-valued models of ZFC, which are not only visually attractive from the standpoint of classical mathematicians but also are fully capable of establishing consistency and independence theorems.
+Intention to obviate obstacles to mastering the technique and results by P. J. Cohen, D. Scott, and R. Solovay to constructing the so-called Boolean valued models of ZFC which are not only visually attractive from the standpoint of classical mathematicians but also are fully capable of establishing consistency and independence theorems.
 P. Vopěnka constructed analogous models in the same period of the early sixties.

 4.3.
-Qualitatively speaking, the notion of Boolean-valued model involves a new conception of modeling, which might be referred to as modeling by correspondence or long-distance modeling.
+Qualitatively speaking, the notion of Boolean valued model involves a new conception of modeling which might be referred to as modeling by correspondence or long-distance modeling.
 We explain the particularities of this conception as compared with the routine approach.
 Encountering two classical models of a single theory, we usually seek for a bijection between the universes of the models.
-If this bijection exists, then we translate predicates and operations from one model to the other and speak about an isomorphism between the models.
-Consequently, this conception of isomorphism implies a direct contact of the models, which consists in witnessing to a bijection of the universes of discourse.
+If this bijection exist then we translate predicates and operations from one model to the other and speak about isomorphism between the models.
+Consequently, this conception of isomorphism implies a direct contact of the models which consists in witnessing to bijection of the universes of discourse.

 Imagine that we are physically unable to compare the models pointwise simultaneously.
 Happily, we take an opportunity to exchange information with the owner of the other model using some means of communication, e.g., by having long-distance calls.
 While communicating, we easily learn that our interlocutor uses his model to operate on some objects that are the namesakes of ours, i.e., sets, membership, etc. Since we are interested in ZFC, we ask the interlocutor whether or not the axioms of ZFC are valid in his model.
 Manipulating the model, he returns a positive answer.
-After checking that he uses the same inference rules as we do, we cannot but acknowledge his model to be a model of the theory we are all investigating.
+After checking that he uses the same inference rules as we do, we cannot help but acknowledge his model to be a model of the theory we are all investigating.
 It is worth noting that this conclusion still leaves unknown for us the objects that make up his universe and the procedures he uses to distinguish between true and false propositions about these objects.

-All in all, the new conception of modeling implies not only giving up identification of the universes of discourse but also admitting various procedures for verification of propositions.
+All in all, the new conception of modeling implies not only refusal from identification of the universes of discourse but also admission of various procedures for verification of propositions.

-To construct a Boolean-valued model, we start with a complete Boolean algebra B, a corner-stone of a special Boolean-valued universe $\mathbf{V}^{(B)}$ consisting of "B-valued sets" that are defined recursively as B-valued functions over available B-valued sets.
+To construct a Boolean valued model, we start with a complete Boolean algebra B, a cornerstone of a special Boolean valued universe $\mathbf{V}^{(B)}$ consisting of "B-valued sets" that are defined recursively as Bvalued functions over available B-valued sets.
 This $\mathbf{V}^{(B)}$ will serve as a universe of discourse for ZFC.
-Also, we appoint B as the target of the truth value sending each formula of ZFC to a member of B. More explicitly, with each formula $\varphi$ of ZFC whose every variable ranges now over $\mathbf{V}^{(B)}$ , we associate some element $[\![\varphi]\!]$ of the parental Boolean algebra B. The quantity $[\![\varphi]\!]$ is the truth value of $\varphi$ .
+Also, we appoint B as the target of the truth value sending each formula of ZFC to a member of B. More explicitly, to each formula φ of ZFC whose every variable ranges now over $\mathbf{V}^{(B)}$, we put in correspondence some element $\llbracket \varphi \rrbracket$ of the parental Boolean algebra B. The quantity $\llbracket \varphi \rrbracket$ is the truth value of φ .
 We use truth values for validating formulas of ZFC.
-In particular, every theorem $\varphi$ of ZFC acquires the greatest truth value $\mathbf{1}B$ , and we declare $\varphi$ holding true inside the model $\mathbf{V}^{(B)}$ .
+In particular, every theorem φ of ZFC acquires the greatest truth value $\mathbf{1}B$, and we declare φ holding true inside the model $\mathbf{V}^{(B)}$.